 The Group's collective main pension scheme is a defined contribution scheme.
-The contributions are 0 per cent of salary between 0G and 1G, 5 per cent of salary from 1G to 6G and 8 per cent of salary from 6G to 12G.
+The contributions are 0 per cent of salary between 0G and 1G, 5 per cent of salary from 1G to 7.1G and 11 per cent of salary from 7.1G to 12G.
 The funds can be distributed optionally between three savings profiles, respectively with 30, 50 and 80 per cent shares.
-The scheme was introduced on 1 January 2008.
-Employees who were 52 years of age or older at the time of the conversion remained in a locked benefit scheme.
-Adjustment of the collective pension scheme will be considered in 2016 to better adapt to changes in the Norwegian National Insurance scheme.
+The Group introduced a defined contribution pension scheme on 1.
+January 2008 Employees who were 52 years of age or older at the time of the conversion remained in a locked benefit scheme.
+In connection with changes in the law on defined contribution pension schemes and the national insurance scheme.
+KONGSBERG's collective defined contribution pension scheme was adapted to a new breakpoint at 7.1G (formerly 6G), applicable from 1 January 2017.
+The defined contribution rates will be reassessed in 2017 in light of market developments for defined contribution pensions.